arfro/arfro.com/_drafts/2019-03-03-understand-recursion-to-understand-recursion.markdown

 tags: [functional-programming, recursion]
 ---

  We can imagine that any non-trivial program will at some stage have to loop over something and since we spoke of immutability in functional programming so much we might feel a bit hesitant to use our regular loops...
-Recursion comes to rescue.
+Recursion comes to rescue, right?

 ### What's recursion, how does it actually work and how does it relate to immutability?